ut-biomet/GWAS_API/README.md

 ## Tests

-To test the API, frist launch a local instance of the API on port `8181`.
+To test the API, first launch a local instance of the API on port `8181`.
 This can be done through several ways, for example in R run:

 ```R
 library(plumber)